claddyk/JavaScript-T/Readme.md

      }
 }
 ```
+### process
-`process`: Orchestrates the entire process of handling an
+Orchestrates the entire process of handling an
 - incoming request,
 - including validation,
 - decryption,